Bachelor of Teaching (Secondary) with Bachelor of Music

 Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

 Prior to commencing fourth year of the degree, all students must successfully complete both the literacy and numeracy components of the LANTITE.
 The LANTITE is administered through ACER.
 More information can be found at ACER.
-The University of Adelaide will reimburse you when you successfully complete the Literacy component of the test at your first attempt.

 This double degree program provides a professional qualification that is recognised for teacher registration purposes in South Australia.
 In most cases the qualification is portable to other states and overseas countries.